 IT systems maintenance

-Using RPA in regular IT activities, such as servers, application checks, can significantly benefit enterprise efficiency.
-RPA tools automatically mark any errors so that IT teams could fix them, contributing to business continuity.
+Using RPA in regular IT activities, such as servers, and application checks, can significantly benefit enterprise efficiency.
+RPA tools automatically mark any errors so that IT teams can fix them, contributing to business continuity.

 Email processing